0nandon/2022_CVLAB_WINTER_STUDY/papers/Image Generation/Unpaired Image-to-Image Translation using Cycle-Consistent Adverbial Networks.md

 > Figure 12 has completely failed, because our model was trained in the wild horse, zebra synsets of ImageNet,
 > which does not contain images of a person riding horse or zebra.

+* We also observe a lingering gap between the results achievable with paired training data and those achieved
+* by our unpaired method.